30hours/3lips/README.md

 The system architecture is as follows:

 - The API server and HTML pages are served through a [Flask](http://github.com/pallets/flask) in Python.
 - An initial API request with a new set of parameters (algorithms or radar nodes) will add these parameters to a common processing loop.
-This is so fair comparisons can be made between these parameters on the same input data.
+This is so fair comparisons can be made on the same input data.
 - A set of API parameters will continue to be processed unless there is no API call in some specified time - see *main.py* to update.
 This allows the latest geolocation to be provided, rather than adding to the processing loop and waiting for the update from the next time increment.

 ## Future Work